sendahug/send-hug-frontend/README.md

 ### Running Tests

 Running tests is done through the dedicated Gulp task.
-All you need to do is run `gulp unitTest --max_old_space_size=8192` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.
+All you need to do is run `gulp test` in the terminal; this will start Karma and trigger Webpack's compilation of tests and project files.

-Note: this project (along with its tests) is fairly large and takes both time and memory in order to run tests for.
-The `max_old_space_size` NPM flag is required in order to run the tests; thus, free memory of at least 8 GBs is required (current measurements are ~6GBs).

 ## Hosting